 In Los Angeles Professor Keenan renewed his partnership with Professor Kaner and worked alongside his team of undergraduates, graduate students and post-doctorate fellows on material-based problems concerning flexible electronics.
 “Working in Ric's laboratories provided me with an opportunity to develop a deeper understanding of material science and to share expertise,” said Professor Keenan.
 “Plus, I had access to world-class facilities at the California NanoSystems Institute (CNSI) and its thriving program at the interface of science and art.”

-Professor Keenan's work in these academic settings also refreshed his chemistry knowledge in preparation for Chemistry in Art and Art in Chemistry, a hands-on honors course he co-developed and co-taught with Professor of Natural Sciences Cheryl Coolidge.
+Professor Keenan's work in these academic settings also refreshed his chemistry knowledge in preparation for Chemistry in Art and Art in Chemistry, a hands-on honors course he co-developed and co-taught with the Natural & Environmental Sciences Department.
 “My experience helped me prepare for the class,” said Professor Keenan.
 “I'm not a scientist.
 I'm an artist and art historian, but I appreciate the role of science in art and chemistry in ceramics.
 I need to understand how fire and heat and atmospheric conditions affect the chemistry of glazes and clay bodies that I use.”

 The History of Art